Cody Bellinger Player Props: Cubs vs. Phillies

 Phillies Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Phillies pitching staff ranks fifth in MLB.

-- The Phillies have the 17th-ranked team ERA among all MLB pitching staffs (4.27).
+- The Phillies' 4.23 team ERA ranks 16th among all league pitching staffs.

-- The Phillies rank 11th in baseball in home runs allowed (82 total, 1.1 per game).
+- The Phillies surrender the ninth-fewest home runs in baseball (82 total, 1.1 per game).

-- His last appearance was on Tuesday against the Atlanta Braves, when the left-hander tossed six innings, surrendering one earned run while giving up four hits.
+- His most recent time out was on Thursday against the Atlanta Braves, when the righty threw six scoreless innings while allowing two hits.

-- The 27-year-old has put up an ERA of 3.50, with 8.7 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.